AdobeDocs/commerce-frontend-core/src/pages/guide/themes/images.md

 bin/magento catalog:images:resize
 ```

 This command supports synchronous (default) and asynchronous modes.
 Asynchronous means that images will not be processed immediately on command execution.
-Using the Magento queue functionality, these images will be scheduled for resizing and then processed in the background.
+Using the queue functionality, these images will be scheduled for resizing and then processed in the background.
 To enable asynchronous mode, use the `-a` or `--async` option.

 The message `Product images resized successfully` displays after the command has finished.